Mélanie Laurent: 2008–present: filmmaking career

 Laurent made her debut as a director and starred her brother Mathieu with the 2008 short film De moins en moins, which she also wrote, a 7-minute film about a patient who "remembers less and less" in front of her psychiatrist.
 The film was nominated for Best Short Film at the 61st Annual Cannes Film Festival.
 She also directed À ses pieds, an erotic short film aired on the French television channel Canal+ on 25–26 October 2008, as part of a series of short films, called X Femmes.

 In 2011, she directed and self-starred in her first feature film, The Adopted.
 Her second film, Breathe, was screened at the Critics' Week section at the 2014 Cannes Film Festival and was highly acclaimed.
 She then co-directed the 2015 documentary Tomorrow, which earned her a César Award for Best Documentary Film.

 In an interview with Indiewire in 2014, Laurent admitted that she loves writing: "[Writing is] especially super exciting because you have everything to do and most of your ideas come from that first part... you just imagine things, and you imagine actors."
 She described the shooting process as "the fun part" because of "working with people I love—it's always a great human moment because we're sharing things and it's good to see people who are here for you and your story, to tell your story.
 It's really beautiful, it's why I love making movies."

 Laurent made her English-language directorial debut in 2018 with Galveston, the film adaptation of Nic Pizzolatto's novel of the same name.
 It starred Ben Foster and Elle Fanning.

 Laurent directed and self-starred in The Mad Women's Ball in 2021.

 Laurent next directed Wingwomen for Netflix in 2023 and Libre for Amazon Prime Video in 2024.

 Laurent was announced to direct The Nightingale, an adaptation of novel of the same name by Kristin Hannah, which was set to star Elle and Dakota Fanning.
 However, filming never commenced, and the film was completely removed from the release schedule in October 2021.
 The film was ultimately taken over by Michael Morris in 2025.
+The Nightingale is scheduled to be released in 2027.